iuriikogan-snyk/nodejs-goof-insights/k8s-setup/README.md

 This setup creates a secure Kubernetes cluster with a vulnerable demo application for testing and monitoring purposes.

-### !!
-DO NOT DEPLOY INTO PRODUCTION ENVIRONMENTS !!
+*DO NOT DEPLOY INTO PRODUCTION ENVIRONMENTS !!
+Highly Vulnerable Demo Application not for use in a company cloud account or anywhere it might be exploited*

 ## Pre-requisites